larssb/HealOps/healOps.Status.ReadMe.md

         * Ask why somewhere!
     * Looks like PowerShellGet does not support headless mode.
         * Soon as I remove that from the required modules I do not get the invoke-healops cmdlet was not found error.
+    * Error in self-update feature...we do not compare on update date....Fix this!
+    * Install-HealOps
+        * Job for eact tests file
+        * Random start
+        * Repeat unique for each
+        * Config in HealOps package json file.

 TWO ISSUES NOW